LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 piping results from one command to the lasso9 tool in order for it to execute the given code.
 In order to have lasso9 get its code from stdin, the "--" argument is used.
-The following example uses the standard "echo" command to produce code for the lasso 9 tool to read from stdin and then execute:
+The following example uses the standard "echo" command to produce code for the lasso9 tool to read from stdin and then execute:

 .. code-block:: none